 Borders are handy for formatting other parts of a document than just tables; you can add borders o e.g. tabulator lists, headings and paragraphs.

 If you want to finish off the layout for your table you can use one of the table styles in Word.
-To access them, open the Design tab in the Table Tools menu.
-Click on the button in the lower right-hand corner of the Table Styles group (see image below).
+To access them, open the Table Design tab and click the arrow button at the bottom right of the Borders tool group.
 A list of different ready-made styles will open up.
 You can see how they will affect your table by rolling your mouse over each style.
 Select a style by clicking on it with the primary mouse button.